 16:43-44.
 SECOND YEAR LATIN.
 3 credits each semester.
 Prerequisite, 21-22, or two years of high school Latin.
 Inscriptions, Letters of Pliny, selections from Vergil, or other material suited to needs or interests of students.
 (Note: Students who have completed two years of high school Latin will enroll in 43.
 Those who have had one year or less will enroll in 21.)
 16:62.
-Comparative Literature.
+COMPARATIVE LITERATURE.
 3 credits.
 Study of major Roman writers in translation, their influence on later European literature.
 (Note: Some of the following courses will be given each year, according to demand.
 Latin 43-44 or equivalent is prerequisite for courses 103 to 111 inclusive.)
 16:103.
 ROMAN SATIRISTS.
 3 credits.
 Horace, Persius, Juvenal, and Martial; history of satire, ancient and modern.

-- 16:104.
+16:104.
 ROMAN DRAMATISTS.
 3 credits.
-Plautus, Terence, and Seneca; history of comedy and tragedy, stage antiquities. - 16:105.
+Plautus, Terence, and Seneca; history of comedy and tragedy, stage antiquities.
+16:105.
 ROMAN HISTORIANS.
 3 credits.
-Sallust, Livy, and Tacitus; historiography, philosophy of history. - 16:106.
+Sallust, Livy, and Tacitus; historiography, philosophy of history.
+16:106.
 ROMAN PHILOSOPHICAL AND RELIGIOUS WRITERS.
 3 credits.
-Lucretius, Cicero, Seneca, and Boethius; pagan syncretism and mystery religions. - 16:107.
+Lucretius, Cicero, Seneca, and Boethius; pagan syncretism and mystery religions.
+16:107.
 MEDIAEVAL LATIN WRITERS.
 3 credits.
-St. Augustine or the other Fathers, the Goliards or other secular literature, Church Latin, letters of famous Humanists. - 16:108.
+St. Augustine or the other Fathers, the Goliards or other secular literature, Church Latin, letters of famous Humanists.
+16:108.
 ROMAN LYRIC AND ELEGIAC POETS.
 3 credits.
-Catullus, Horace, Ovid, Propertius, and Tibullus. - 16:111.
+Catullus, Horace, Ovid, Propertius, and Tibullus.
+16:111.
 ROMAN NOVELISTS.
 3 credits.
-Petronius and Apuleius, Milcsian tale and Alexandrian romance.
+Petronius and Apuleius, Milesian tale and Alexandrian romance.
 16:114.
 ROMAN ARCHAEOLOGY.
 3 credits.
 No prerequisite.
 Daily life of Romans, their achievements in the arts and sciences, archaeological aims and methods.
 16:231-232.
 INDIVIDUAL READING OR RESEARCH.
 1 to 3 credits each semester.
-Prerequisites depend upon subject, which may be either in language or archaeology.
+May be repeated for credit.
+Prerequisites depend upon subject, which may be either in language or archeology.
+17: MATHEMATICS 17:21.
+COLLEGE ALGEBRA.
+3 credits.
+Prerequisite, One year of high school algebra.
+Sets, factoring, radicals, exponents, functions, graphing, linear and quadratic equations, simultaneous systems, logarithms, variation, binomial theorem.